-You can perform following Actions available for the respective nodes
+You can perform the following actions available for the respective nodes

-Click on the Power Off button to Switch Off your virtual compute node.
-It will take a couple of minutes to turn Off your virtual compute node.
+Click on the Power Off button to turn Off your node.
+It will take a couple of minutes to turn Off your node.
 All the management operations will be disabled on this node till while the function is being performed.

 Click on the Reboot button to restart your node without re-installing the node image.
 Reboot operation is just like powering off and then powering on the node.
-It will take a few minutes to restart your virtual compute node.
+It will take a few minutes to restart your node.

-All the management operations will be disabled on this node while the function is being performed.
+All the available actions will be disabled on this node while the saved image is created.
 To access the saved image click on “Saved Images” button on the top right corner of the node table.

 - Node Configuration Details